What is Business Interruption?

 The failure to plan for this contingency often accounts for most business failures even while their buildings are being repaired.
 Business Interruption (BI) and Extra Expense (EE) coverage are time element coverage’s that are specifically designed to respond to the disruption of your normal business operations.

 While BI will take care of a businesses lost profits the EE coverage will help provide added resources during the period after the loss to cover ongoing or new expenses like rent, taxes, mortgage payments, utility payments or temporary accommodations for your business operations.
 The idea is to make sure that the business is able to adequately recover the proper amount and to be able to continue as if there was no effect on the income stream.
+Remember to pay close attentions to the exclusions on your policy and remember that business interruption is designed to be “triggered” when there is direct physical loss to your property.
+On unendorsed policy’s, things like off premises power failure may not be covered – other policy exclusions like pathogen (virus) won’t be covered.

 Period of Restoration: